Texas Fertility Center Logo White

 Uterine Abnormalities

-Uterine abnormalities that cause infertility or pregnancy losses
+Uterine abnormalities can cause infertility or recurrent pregnancy losses

-Uterine abnormalities can be either congenital (i.e. something you are born with) or they can develop over time.
+Uterine abnormalities can be either congenital (something you are born with), or they can develop over time.
 Such abnormalities can be causes of infertility, but effective treatment can make pregnancy possible.

-septate uterus – when the middle wall that joins the two uterine cavities fails to completely reabsorb.
-This leaves a single uterine cavity with a defect remaining at the top.
-This defect can vary in size from very small to one that comes all the way down to the cervix – completely dividing the uterine cavity in two.
+Septate uterus – The tube-like structures fuse in the middle to become a single uterus, but the interior wall fails to completely reabsorb.
+This leaves one uterus with a wall in the middle, dividing the uterus cavity into two.
+This defect can vary in size from a very small wall at just the top of the uterus, to one that comes all the way down to the cervix.

-uterine didelphys – when the separate parts of the uterus don’t join at all, resulting in two completely separate uterine cavities and two cervices
+Uterine didelphys – The tube-like structures don’t fuse at all, resulting in two completely separate smaller uterine cavities and two cervices.

 Uterine abnormalities acquired over time

-There are a few other uterine abnormalities that develop over time.
-These include uterine fibroids, uterine polyps and uterine adhesions (scarring in the cavity).
+There are other uterine abnormalities that develop over time.
+These include uterine fibroids; uterine polyps; and uterine adhesions, or scarring inside the uterine cavity.

-These uterine abnormalities can cause symptoms such as pain during menstruation, heavy periods, irregular bleeding, pain with sex, and even frequent urination or constipation.
-Sometimes there are no symptoms at all, and these uterine abnormalities are found on a routine ultrasound.
-Imaging such as a saline sonogram or hysterosalpingogram (HSG) can identify these uterine abnormalities.
+These abnormalities can sometimes cause symptoms such as painful or heavy periods, unexpected bleeding, pain with sex, and even frequent urination or constipation.
+Sometimes, there are no symptoms at all, and these abnormalities are found during a fertility evaluation for someone struggling to get pregnant.
+Special in-office imaging, such as a saline sonogram or hysterosalpingogram (HSG), can identify these abnormalities.